 Please ensure you read the application FAQs before completing the Application Form.
 Downloads can be found at the bottom of this page.

 Applications for the Community Cash Fund are now closed for 2017/18.
-Applications for the 2018/19 fund will be open from July 2018, so watch this space!
+Applications for the 2018/19 fund will be open soon, so watch this space!

 See our 2017/2018 Community Cash Fund Winners!